magic-akari/swc_mut_cjs_exports/README.md

 1. When do I need this?

 The swc-transformed CJS is compliant with the ESM specification.
 This means that exports is immutable.

-I need to use swc to get transformed code which conforms to the ESM specification, but I need to use jest in a CJS environment to test it.
+I need to use swc to get transformed code which conforms to the ESM specification.
+But I need to use jest in a CJS environment to test it.

 The immutable exports is difficult to use for jest testing.
 This plugin will transform the export statement into mutable exports.